qakaio/qakaio/README.md

 <p>
 My name is Kaio and I am trying to change how quality assurance is done. 🦄

+Quality assurance with more than 9 years of experience and complete knowledge of the entire software life cycle, with a passion for finding bugs and delivering an excellent quality product to the end user 💙

 I also like to create my own games and 2D art, mainly pixel art and animation.
 Usually I am busy playing a new instrument, having a beer, watching youtube tutorials, or maybe trying to cook a random recipe that I saw online. 🍺 🍖

 I was a <b>hardcore</b> gamer once but nowadays I am trying my best to appreciate everything else life has to offer other than <b>"the internet"</b> 🌈